 – Annie Leibovitz—

-American photographer Annie Leibovitz was born in 1949 in Waterbury, Connecticut.
+American photographer Annie Leibovitz well known for her celebrity portraits was born in 1949 in Waterbury, Connecticut.
 She is renowned for her dramatic, quirky, and iconic portraits of a great variety of celebrities.
 Her signature style is a crisp and well-lighted image.

 In 1967, while still a student at the San Francisco Art Institute, she was given her first commercial assignment by Rolling Stone Magazine to photograph John Lennon.
 Three years later, Leibovitz became the publication’s chief photographer, directing her energies toward a unique presentation of the major personalities of contemporary rock music.
-She stayed there at the Rolling Stone for a decade.
+She stayed there at the Rolling Stone for a decade doing contemporary photography.